turingschool/curriculum/source/projects/jscontact.markdown

   end
 ```

-It'll pass because you've already implemented the `to_s` in @person.rb@.
+It'll pass because you've already implemented the `to_s` in `person.rb`.
 Try a little _"Comment Driven Development"_:

-* Comment out the `to_s` method in @person.rb@
+* Comment out the `to_s` method in `person.rb`
 * Run the test and see it *fail*
 * Un-comment the `to_s`
 * See it *pass*!

-Now in that same integration spec, you have a context named @"when looking at the edit email address form"@.
+Now in that same integration spec, you have a context named `"when looking at the edit email address form"`.
 Implement a similar example there checking for the contact's name in the `h1`, then change the view template to make it work.

 #### More Form Tests & Tweaks